 - NASA, which has made education related to the foci of its Mission Directorates, Aeronautics Research, Science, Space Technology, and Human Exploration and Operations (see: http://www.nasa.gov/about/directorates/index.html) a primary mission element, is very interested in learning about the success Graduate Fellows experience and the challenges they face.
 NASA is equally interested to know how their investment in educational outreach projects become self-sustaining after Space Grant support ends.

-- To communicate this, Fellows will be asked to submit a succinct annual review of their educational outreach project, including project goal(s), the logistics established to reach that goal, educational objectives, target audience, methods, progress to date, impact, and planned activities for year two (if applicable).
+- To communicate this, Fellows will be asked to provide a succinct annual review of their educational outreach project, including project goal(s), the logistics established to reach that goal, educational objectives, target audience, methods, progress to date, impact, and planned activities for year two (if applicable).
 The review must also include a plan for how the outreach project can be sustained after the fellowship period is completed.

 - The fellow's "educational outreach advisor" will be asked to provide a letter indicating the progress made towards the stated educational outreach objectives of the project.